iotaledger/bee-rfcs/text/0033-bee-network.md

 ## async/await

-This crate is by nature very much dependent on events happening outside of the control of the program, e.g. listening for incoming connections from peers, waiting for packets on a specific socket, etc. Hence, this crate under the hood makes heavy use of Rust's concurrency abstractions.
+This crate is by nature very much dependent on events happening outside of the control of the program, e.g. listening for incoming connections from peers, waiting for packets on a specific socket, etc. Hence, - under the hood - this crate makes heavy use of Rust's concurrency abstractions.
 Luckily, with the stabilization of the `async/await` syntax, writing asynchronous code has become almost as easy to read, write, and maintain as synchronous code.
 In an experimental implementation of this crate the [`async_std`](https://github.com/async-rs/async-std) library was used, which comes with asynchronous drop-in replacements for their synchronous equivalents found in Rust's standard library `std`.
 Additionally, asynchronous mpsc channels were taken from the [`futures`](https://github.com/rust-lang/futures-rs) crate.

 ## Message passing